bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 * Organize content using flexbox
 * Implement media queries to make the page responsive
 * Style elements on the page using classes and CSS selectors
-* Overlaying text on top of images
+* Place text on top of images using CSS

 ## Heads-Up